Skip to contents

 Introduction

-The HOIF package implements Higher Order Influence Function (HOIF) estimators for Average Treatment Effect (ATE) estimation in causal inference.
+The HOIF package implements Higher-Order Influence Function (HOIF) estimators for Average Treatment Effect (ATE) estimation in causal inference.
 This methodology extends the doubly robust (DR) estimator—also known as the Augmented Inverse Propensity Weighted (AIPW) or Double Machine Learning (DML) estimator—by systematically accounting for higher-order bias terms.

 Background